 No doubt the long-term impacts of the coronavirus will be significant.
 The pandemic has sped up the growth that we were already seeing from VOD platforms, and has encouraged further experimentation in the release of content.
 In our next article, we will look into how the spread of COVID-19 has necessitated fresh ideas for distribution, while pushing the industry to find innovative ways of working together to survive the ongoing crisis.

 This article was published as part of an ongoing series on the impact and long-term effects of COVID-19 on the film industry.
+These posts have now been collated into a single, long-form article which you can read here.

 Cover image: VRrOOm